scmacdon/AWSBlog/README.md

 1. Open the Elastic Beanstalk console at https://console.aws.amazon.com/elasticbeanstalk/home.
 2. Choose **Create New Application**.
 This opens a wizard that creates your application and launches an appropriate environment.
-3. In the *Create New Application* dialog, enter the following values:
+3. In the *Create New Application* dialog, enter the following values.
 + **Application Name** - Greeting
 + **Description** - A description for the application.